Animal consciousness: Corvids

-It was recently thought that self-recognition was restricted to mammals with large brains and highly evolved social cognition, but absent from animals without a neocortex.
-However, in 2008, an investigation of self-recognition in corvids was conducted revealing the ability of self-recognition in the magpie.
+It was thought that self-recognition was restricted to mammals with large brains and highly evolved social cognition, but absent from animals without a neocortex.
+However, in 2008, an investigation of self-recognition in corvids was conducted to determine the ability of self-recognition in the magpie.
 Mammals and birds inherited the same brain components from their last common ancestor nearly 300 million years ago, and have since independently evolved and formed significantly different brain types.
 The results of the mirror test showed that although magpies do not have a neocortex, they are capable of understanding that a mirror image belongs to their own body.
-The findings show that magpies respond in the mirror test in a manner similar to apes, dolphins, killer whales, pigs and elephants.
-This is a remarkable capability that, although not fully concrete in its determination of self-recognition, is at least a prerequisite of self-recognition.
-This is not only of interest regarding the convergent evolution of social intelligence, it is also valuable for an understanding of the general principles that govern cognitive evolution and their underlying neural mechanisms.
-The magpies were chosen to study based on their empathy/lifestyle, a possible precursor for their ability of self-awareness.
+The findings show that magpies respond to the mirror test in a manner similar to that of apes, dolphins, killer whales, pigs and elephants.

 A 2020 study found that carrion crows show a neuronal response that correlates with their perception of a stimulus, which they argue to be an empirical marker of (avian) sensory consciousness – the conscious perception of sensory input – in the crows which do not have a cerebral cortex.
 The study thereby substantiates the theory that conscious perception does not require a cerebral cortex and that the basic foundations for it – and possibly for human-type consciousness – may have evolved before the last common ancestor >320 Mya or independently in birds.
 A related study showed that the birds' pallium's neuroarchitecture is reminiscent of the mammalian cortex.

+A 2025 review applied a five-dimensional framework of consciousness to corvids, examining sensory, evaluative, temporal, and self-related aspects of their experience.
+Drawing on behavioural and neurological evidence, the authors argue that corvids exhibit sophisticated cognitive capacities across all dimensions, including high perceptual acuity, emotional evaluation, episodic-like memory, future planning, and possible forms of self-awareness and theory of mind.
+While not claiming definitive proof of consciousness, the review supports the growing consensus that corvids are plausible sentient beings and proposes they serve as a model group for the comparative study of non-mammalian consciousness.